-One of the best parts of a Halloween party is using a fun theme to inspire your get your guests.
-This can help people pick the right Halloween costume for the evening, and select the best decorations.
+One of the best parts of a Halloween party is using a fun theme to get guests excited.
+This can help people pick the right Halloween costume for the evening and help you select the best decorations/food.

 But a Halloween-inspired theme doesn’t have to be scary!
-Try out a Nancy Drew mystery or Harry Potter theme that your children will look forward to next year.
+Try out a Nancy Drew mystery or Harry Potter theme that your children will look forward to!
 You can even serve some of the same delicious treats at a fall harvest party or other seasonal gatherings.

 How Do I Decorate for a Halloween Party?

 There are lots of ways to decorate for Halloween that don’t have to cost too much money.
 Adding a few well-placed decorations outside can go a long way towards creating the mood, and you can enjoy them long before and after October 31.
 When it comes to creating a mood for the party, the right lighting goes a long way!
 If you’re opting for a spookier theme, pick up a few 15-watt light bulbs from the store to dim the atmosphere.
-For something even creepier, try colored bulbs like orange or red!
+Or, use faux tealights scattered around to make things creepy.

 After that, add a few accents to your home to really get the party started.
 Try a cheesecloth material in black that you can decorate lampshades and furniture with for a spider-webbed look!
-If you want to go high-tech, project Halloween-influenced images onto one wall or play some mood music.
-With the right home décor and some Halloween food decorations, your party will look the part!
+If you want to go high-tech, project spooky images onto a wall or play some mood music.

 Of course, if you want to embrace a more whimsical Halloween look, embrace the gorgeous hues of fall.
 You could go for a Disney-themed costume party or even an All-Hallows Eve event.
-So instead of a frightful with or ghost, dress up your house with festive gourds, happy Jack-O’Lanterns, or Princess Tiaras and Mickey Mouse ears.
+So instead of a frightful with or ghost, dress up your house with festive gourds, happy Jack-O’Lanterns, or DIY fall decor.

 What Are Great Halloween Party Food Snacks?

 Halloween snacks are a great way to get your party started!
-Whether you’re opting for kid-friendly Halloween treats or more spooky adult options, there are lots of great Halloween food recipes and Halloween snacks to try this season.
+Whether you’re opting for kid-friendly Halloween treats or more spooky adult options, there are many incredible Halloween food recipes and Halloween snacks to try this season.
 When it comes to party food, presentation is key.
 Try serving your finger foods or charcuterie out of a hallow mini skeleton!

 - Pumpkin Cheese Ball– Few appetizers will be as charming as this pumpkin-shaped cheese!
 It’s also easy to make.
 Start by mixing cream cheese, shredded cheddar, minced onion, cumin, salsa, and jalapeno together.
 Put onto plastic wrap and form into a pumpkin shape, then refrigerate for two hours.
 To serve, roll in crushed Dorito’s for the perfect color, and add a bell pepper stem for the perfect appetizer!

-- Mummy Pigs-in-a-Blanket – Simply wrap baby hot dogs in ready-made Pillsbury croissant dough cut into strips for a not-too-spooky. but scary-good Halloween snacks.
+- Mummy Pigs-in-a-Blanket– Simply wrap baby hot dogs in ready-made Pillsbury croissant dough cut into strips for a not-too-spooky but scary-good Halloween snack.
 Add in some ketchup dipping sauce with mustard-designed spider webs for an extra festive snack.

 What Are the Best Halloween Desserts?

 - Halloween Cupcakes– Decorate cupcakes with your favorite Halloween designs.
-If you want a happier theme, stick with candy corn, pumpkins, spiders (piped in icing or gel), or creepy-crawly gummy worms.
+If you want a happier theme, decorate the frosting with candy corn, pumpkins, spiders (piped in icing or gel), or creepy-crawly gummy worms.
 If you’ve got a creepier crowd, try candy eyeballs or another favorite candy-coated treat.
 You can never go wrong with cupcakes!